Migraine Relief: Safe Options During Pregnancy

 5. Stress Management: Find healthy ways to manage stress, such as practicing relaxation techniques or seeking support from a therapist.

 While migraines during pregnancy can be challenging to manage, there are various safe options available to provide relief.
 Always consult with your healthcare provider before starting any new treatments or medications.
-By adopting non-pharmacological approaches, exploring alternative therapies, and implementing prevention strategies, you can minimize the impact migraines have on your pregnancy journey.
+By adopting non-pharmacological approaches, exploring alternative therapies, and implementing strategies, you can minimize the impact migraines have on your pregnancy journey.

 Safe Options for Treating Migraines During Pregnancy: